stopthatrightmeow/Mod-erate-Impact/readme.md

 ### Using the provided Executable

-1. To setup using the provided executable, download and extract the `Moderate-Impact.zip` file into your prefered location.
+1. To setup using the provided executable, download and extract the `Moderate-Impact.zip` file into your preferred location.
 2. Execute the binary **SEE NOTE BELOW**
 3. There will be no application window that opens up, it will just background its-self.
 Since it's essentially a web-server you can now open up your preferred web browser and go to `http://localhost:8080` and access the web page!
 3. If you would like it to start when you start your computer follow [these instructions.](https://www.howtogeek.com/208224/how-to-add-programs-files-and-folders-to-system-startup-in-windows-8.1/)